How Long Does It Take Lyrica To Take Effect

 New Applications

 While Lyrica is primarily approved for neuropathic pain and certain types of seizures, researchers are also investigating its potential use in other conditions.
 Some studies have explored its efficacy in treating anxiety disorders, restless legs syndrome, and other neurological conditions.
-However, more research is needed to determine whether Lyrica is safe and effective for these additional applications.
+Even so, more research is needed to determine whether Lyrica is safe and effective for these additional applications.

 Personalized Medicine